hexafluoride/quorum/docs/Quorum Specification Document Working Draft.md

 Posting in a thread normally "bumps" the thread to the front of the board.
 Users can opt out of this behavior, also referred to as "saging".

+#### Thread creation

+Threads are created and appended to boards.
+The interface that allows for thread creation is virtually identical to that of post creation, with the exception that the newly created post is used as the opening post of the thread to be created.
+Thread creation can be restricted to certain user roles on a per-board basis.

 ### Posts